flexera-public/policy_templates/security/aws/rds_unencrypted/README.md

 - When delete action is performed, DB snapshot gets created with name '<--RDS Instance Name-->-finalSnapshot' Ex mySQL-DBinstance-finalSnapshot before deleting DB instance.
 - For Aurora instance, policy creates cluster snapshot since DB instance snapshot cannot be created directly.

+### Prerequisites

+- This policy requires the AWS IAM or AWS STS Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.
+- The credential must contain the value *AWS* in the Provider field.
+Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 ### AWS Required Permissions

 This policy requires permissions to describe AWS Unencrypted RDS instances, describe RDS tags, create DB  cluster snapshot, describe DB  cluster snapshot and delete RDS instances.
-The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The IAM user credentials contained in those credentials will require the following permissions:
+The IAM user will require the following permissions:

 ```javascript
 {